rosey99/breviform/readme.md

 Breviform is a python 3.5+ version of terraform automation.
 At the moment breviform has no external dependencies save terraform itself.

-This is an effort to automate terraform using python, and in so doing,
-eliminating CLI dependence and automating capture and inspection of results.
+This is an effort to automate terraform using python, and in so doing, eliminate CLI dependence and automating capture and inspection of results.
 By and large, terraform play along well with expernal automation efforts, as the API is open and flexible.
 Potential benefits include: